AshishDayal7/campus_connect/README.md

 # 🌟 Features

-- 📢 **Announcements**: Post and view campus-wide announcements.Which gets auto delete in 14 days automatically .
+- 📢 **Announcements**: Post and view campus-wide announcements.Which gets auto deleted in 14 days automatically.
 So that your space is utilised properly.
-- 📄 **Pagination**: Efficiently navigate through lists of announcements as in one page only 5 posts are shown , also if you click on username - you get all the announcements that user made which is paginated too .
+- 📄 **Pagination**: Efficiently navigate through lists of announcements as in one page only 5 posts are shown, also if you click on username - you get all the announcements that user made which is paginated too.
 - 🎉 **Events**: Create and manage campus events- View via calender what events are there and you can schedule one too with categories of cultural/technical/sports/other types.
 - 🌐 **Google Login**: One Tap Easy login/Sign up with Google integration.
 - 🔒 **User Authentication**: Secure login and registration using Django AllAuth.